occivink/mpv-scripts/README.md

 # blacklist-extensions.lua

 Automatically remove playlist entries whose extension match a black/whitelist.
 Useful when opening directories with mpv.
 Both lists can be defined in `lua-settings/blacklist_extensions.conf` as comma-separated lists of extensions.
-The whitelist has precedence over the blacklist.
+The lists are mutually exclusive, if both are defined the whitelist has precedence.

 # blur-edges.lua